 We did something similar to this myopic approach when we attacked, bombed and waged an unprovoked war against Libya, a country that represented zero threat to the US, to US citizens or to US interests.
 And, when we did, we used allies in what was intended as a defensive alliance in a purely offensive role as our cover.
 When we did that, based on nothing more than a president’s order, we relinquished the moral high ground held for generations of Americans with their righteous indignation over the unprovoked bombing of our own Pearl Harbor.
 We also betrayed a leader who had been cooperating with us in the “war on terrorism”, and only after he had also given up his weapons of mass destruction and was then powerless against our high-tech military vengeance – which sent a self-defeating powerful lesson to all those we seek to join nuclear non-proliferation efforts.
 This incredibly stupid war-on-the-side also handed our enemies a really huge bonanza in weapons and a whole new lawless playground.
 (This embarrassingly gross stupidity, engineered by four American women appointed to very high places, was supported by some members of both political parties, which is why no one wants to even mention it today.)
 What has happened to us?
 Are we in a race to the bottom with our enemies?
 Are we at war with ourselves?

 On the other side, I also have zero tolerance for those who regard our enemies as members of a criminal enterprise who have a plethora of US rights and need to be prosecuted with lawyers in open courts, rather than as armed unconventional military fighters who simply lack uniforms and all the nifty toys of conventional warfare.
 That notion is just brain-dead stupid.
 Their rights are the same as those outlined in the Geneva Conventions, and NOTHING more – just as should be applied to our soldiers taken prisoner.
-Lock ‘em up in conditions that meet the minimum requirements, and throw away the key.
+Lock ‘em up in conditions that meet the minimum requirements, and throw away the key until the war is over.
 At least they won’t be killing more soldiers and innocents.
-Interrogate them lawfully at will until the war is over, but leave torture (or “Enhanced Interrogation Techniques”) out of “America”.
+Interrogate them lawfully at will, but leave torture (or “Enhanced Interrogation Techniques”) out of “America”.

-The Justice Department, based on their own investigation, has stated that they will not pursue any criminal charges against those involved with such activity.
-I can live with that; they were, after all, civilians.
+The Justice Department, based on their own investigation, has stated that they will not pursue any criminal charges against those Americans involved with such activity.
+I can understand that; they were, after all, civilians.
 Only members of the US military can be prosecuted for such activities, and go to prison for very lengthy periods.
 Members of the US military can actually be held accountable for their behavior.
 It’s nearly impossible to fire bureaucrats, the best compensated union employees in the US, much less charge them criminally for negligence, dereliction, incompetence, etc., as is possible with members of the military.
 The CIA, when it plays “mighty warrior”, conveniently isn’t subject to the UCMJ – and doesn’t even have to consider the “unintended consequences” of its drone and torture activities on real soldiers, or anyone else, including innocent civilians regarded as “acceptable levels of collateral damage”.
+How many bureaucrats has anyone seen sent to jail?
 What has happened to us?
 What does it say about us to simply absolve those who, with considerable deliberation, torture and kill others outside the rules of war?
 What would we say if the victims were us?

 Why Is It OK?